evanpeck/ethical_engine/cpp/README.md

 ## Running the Program

-Compile and run the Main class to simulate your engine with random scenarios:
+Compile and run the program files to simulate your engine with random scenarios:

 ```
 $ g++ -std=c++14 Engine.cpp World.cpp